Administrative Utilities → About Data Import → Best Practices for Importing Data

-If your spreadsheet contains columns that will be mapped to User or Group fields, verify that imported data corresponds to existing login IDs, user, or group names.
-For example, if data in a row is not matched to user accounts, the row is skipped.
-New users are not created.
+If your spreadsheet contains columns that will be mapped to User fields, verify that imported data corresponds to existing login IDs or user names.
+If data in a row is not matched to user accounts, the row is skipped.

 If accounts do not exist for imported items, use the Import Users feature to import users before you import associated data.
 This enables you to import users as a copy of an existing user, which saves manual configuration later.

-Values for selection fields, such as Single/Multi-Selection, Single/Multi-Relational, and User/Multi-User fields, must exist in your system before you can import items that include these values.
+Values for selection fields, such as Single Selection and User fields, must exist in your system before you can import items that include these values.
 Spreadsheet rows that contain invalid values for these field types are skipped.

 To prevent errors on import, review the guidelines in Field Mapping Considerations and verify that existing values are available before you import data.